You want to avoid marketing mistakes, right?

 If you don’t believe that you have something great, you won’t be able to effectively market it.

-Do you really want a free business card, oi you have to have the printer’s URL on it?
+Do you really want a free business card with the URL of the printer on the back?
 Is that the kind of message you want to get out about your business?
 You can save money so many ways without damaging your marketing efforts.
 Having your nephew build your website or your neighbor design your logo are bad ways to save money.
-When you save money on the wrong things you create a brand you can’t be proud of.
+When you save money on the wrong things, you create a brand you can’t be proud of.

 Great marketing images have the following in common: